StraDaMa/Legend-of-Zelda-Spirit-Tracks-D-Pad-Patch/README.md

 Compatibility
 -------------
-This patch has only been tested with the US release of Spirit tracks.
+This patch has only been tested with the US and EU release of Spirit tracks.
 Support for other regions hasn't been tested so it may or may not work.